Helping Patients Afford PREZCOBIX®

 Support for Patients using Commercial or Private Insurance

-The Janssen CarePath Savings Program may provide instant savings on your patients’ out-of-pocket medication costs for PREZCOBIX®.
+The Janssen CarePath Savings Program may provide instant savings on your patients' out-of-pocket medication costs for PREZCOBIX®.
 Eligible patients will pay $0 each time they fill their prescription for a covered Janssen Therapeutics product, up to a $7,500 maximum benefit per calendar year.
 Depending on their health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
 Eligible patients must use commercial or private health insurance that covers a portion of their medication costs for PREZCOBIX®.
 This program is not available to individuals who use any state or federal government subsidized healthcare program to cover a portion of medication costs, such as Medicare, Medicaid, TRICARE, Department of Defense, or Veterans Administration.
 There is no income requirement.
 Learn more about the Janssen CarePath Savings Program, including full eligibility requirements.

 Two ways to help get your patients started:

 If you only want to check your patients' eligibility and enroll them in the Janssen CarePath Savings Program for PREZCOBIX®, click here for the Express Enrollment Site.
 There is a "Print a Card" feature to provide the patient with a card.

 In the Janssen CarePath Provider Portal, you can enroll your eligible patients in the Janssen CarePath Savings Program, print a card, review your patients' available benefits, view patient transactions, and receive timely alerts and program updates.
 You can also request and review benefits investigations, and request prior authorization or appeals support.

 Already registered?
 Log In